anderslauri/eleutheria-gcp-iap/README.md

 # Open Programmatic Identity Aware Proxy for Google Cloud
-Open implementation of Programmatic Identity Aware Proxy for Google Cloud.
-Used, in example, by `nginx` or `traefik` for authentication.
+Open implementation of Programmatic Identity Aware Proxy for Google Cloud workload to workload authentication using Google Service Account.
+Performs validity and signature verification of Google Service Account JWT - while also verifying subject of claim `email` has role bidning
+`roles/iap.httpsResourceAccess` inside project.
+Role `roles/iap.httpsResourceAccess` (as with Identity Aware Proxy) is required for authentication.
-Verifies JWT issued by Google Cloud Service Account.
-Ensuring validity and signature verification, as well as, ensurning subject of claim `email` have role binding `roles/iap.httpsResourceAccess` inside project.
-Conditional expressions are supported, i.e one can configure a role binding to be restricted only to a specific `host` or `path` - this will be recognized and evaluated in request.
+Conditional expressions are supported.
+A role binding can restricted to only allow communication to a single specific `host` or `path`.

 The following token types are supported for Google Service Account:

-- `ID-Token`
-- `Self Signed JWT`
+- **ID-Token**
+- **Self-Signed JWTs**

 Please reference [Google Cloud Token Types][Google Cloud Token Types] for more information.

 ## Why?
-`Identity Aware Proxy` for Google Cloud is only available in `BeyondCorp Enterprise`.
-There is other solutions available on GitHub, however, none of these don't really fit the frame that I would like have for workload to workload authentication.
-So here we are.
+- Identity Aware Proxy for Google Cloud is only available in BeyondCorp Enterprise.
+- There is other solutions available on GitHub, however, none of are really suitable and made compatible with existing IAM on Google Cloud.

-:exclamation: The code strives to retain a performance aware profile.
-Caching is used aggressivly on multiple layers to ensure an overall low latency 90th percentile response time.
-To benefit from caching, one should use a ring hash routing on JWT.
-This will ensure cache locality.

 ## Authentication of Google Cloud Service Account

-1. Signature verification using `JWK`. `JWK` is identified automatically given type of JWT.
+1. Signature verification using `JWK`.
+Source of `JWK` is determined given type of JWT.
 2. `iat` and `exp` claim verification.
-Default clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
+Clock skew is 30 seconds, meaning, `iat - <30 seconds>` and `exp + <30 seconds>`.
-3. `aud` claim to equal request url.
+3. `aud` claim must be equal to request url.
-4. Role `roles/iap.httpsResourceAccessor` is verified given email claim.
-Role binding can be given directly on project or via membership in group in Google Workspace.
-If conditional binding is present - this binding is evaluated.
+4. Role `roles/iap.httpsResourceAccessor` is verified given subject of claim email.
+Role binding can be granted directly on project, or indirectly, via membership in Google Workspace group.

-:exclamation: `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
-Step `4` is custom step following principles of `Identity Aware Proxy`.
-Principles, as we don't support `client_id` as part of claim `aud` - only url.
+:exclamation: Steps `{1..3}` follow [JWT-verification as described by Google Cloud][JWT-Verification].
+Step `4` is custom step following the ideas of `Identity Aware Proxy`.

-:exclamation: Given successful validity and signature verification of JWT.
+:exclamation: After successful `{1..4}`.
 Value of claim `email` is cached.
-Cache key is hash, in `SHA256`, of `{JWT || Request URL}`. `ttl` for cache entry is `exp - <interval of cleaning routine>`.
+Key is hash, in `SHA256`, of `{JWT || Request URL}`.
+`ttl` for cache value is `exp - <interval of cleaning routine>`.
 Once token is found in cache - only step `4` is performed per each request.

-This is done for performance reasons.
+:exclamation: The code strives to retain a performance aware profile.
+Caching is used aggressivly on multiple layers to ensure an overall low 90th percentile response time.
+To benefit from cache locality, use a ring hash for routing.

 ## Role bindings
 :warning: All role bindings are consumed asynchronously given a defined time interval (see configuration).
 This may or may not be acceptable - depends on your choice.
 Bindings are kept in memory for performance reasons.
 Default interval is `5min`.
-For the future.
-Consuming `audit iam events` should be implemented to ensure close to real time change of bindings in memory.

 ### Conditional expressions
 `request.path`, `request.host` and `request.time` are supported with conditional expressions with role `roles/iap.httpsResourceAccessor`.